Hellebore (Helleborus x hybridus) Seeds

 Our seeds have been collected from mixed varieties of hellebores with different colours and shaped flowers.
 These open pollinated seeds are a mix of all these different hellebores.
 These seeds will give you the opportunity to grow something unique.

 Growing hellebores from seed is easy.
 First your seeds must be fresh.
 Our seeds have been harvested in the past couple weeks and will require immediate sowing.
+However, we do store our seeds in the refrigerator for autumn sowing.

 I next place a fine later of sugar cane mulch.
 You need to keep your pots damp but not wet.
 Seeds can take up to 12 months to germinate, so be patient.
 I would leave pots for 2 years before discarding any.